 Did you know that if you use conventional cosmetics on a daily basis, you can absorb almost 5 pounds of chemicals and toxins into your body each year?
-You may think that something so ubiquitous as your personal body care pro ducts can’t be all that harmful, but in reality, you can easily get exposed to thousands of chemicals which your body may have a hard time getting rid of.
-One of the harshest chemicals found in cosmetics are sulfates.
-These can be the cause of some horrible side effects that appear over time or are even passed down to your children.
+You may think that something so ubiquitous as your personal body care products can’t be all that harmful but, in reality, you can easily get exposed to thousands of chemicals which your body may have a hard time getting rid of.
+Some of the harshest chemicals found in cosmetics are sulfates which can cause horrible side effects that appear over time or are even passed down to your children.

 Anthony Morrocco, founder of Morrocco Method, talked with a master chemist who worked at a factory which manufactures sodium lauryl sulfate (SLS) to get the inside scoop.
 SLS is present in nearly all commercial shampoos, scalp treatments, hair color and bleaching agents, toothpastes, body washes and cleaners, make-up foundations, liquid hand soaps, laundry detergents, and bath oils/salts.
-The reason why it’s included in shampoos is to remove the naturally occurring oil produced by your hair and scalp known as sebum.
-Sebum with time can accumulate bacteria, which is why it needs to be washed every so often.
-Sulfates, however, are a corrosive agent that not only strip away more oil than necessary but also damage the hair, destroying hairs’ protective barriers.
-Sulfates are even strong enough to be found in industry-strength cleaners and have been shown to cut through heavily soiled surfaces (Luckily, if you’re reading this you’ve probably already made the switch to our Morrocco Method Shampoos; so, you don’t have to worry about it… But keep reading!)
+Sulfates are used in shampoos to remove the naturally occurring oil produced by your hair and scalp known as sebum; sebum can accumulate bacteria over time, which is why it needs to be washed every so often.
+Sulfates, however, are a corrosive agent that not only strip away more oil than necessary but also damage the hair, destroying its protective barriers.
+Sulfates are even strong enough to be found in industry-strength cleaners and have been shown to cut through heavily soiled surfaces (luckily, if you’re reading this you’ve probably already made the switch to our Morrocco Method Shampoos so, you don’t have to worry about it… but keep reading!).

 A sulfate, in general terms, is a denaturant, surfactant cleaning agent, emulsifier and foamer.
 A sulfate can be any mineral salt that contains sulfur, most commonly found in the form of detergents.
-The two most widely used sulfates are sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES); however, there is a third one that is being more commonly seen and is a derivative of SLS: Amonium Laurel Sulfate (ALS) – ALS is similar to SLS and possesses similar risks.
+The two most widely used sulfates are sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).
+However, there is a third sulfate that is being more commonly seen and is a derivative of SLS: Amonium Laurel Sulfate (ALS), which is similar to SLS and possesses similar risks.
 These chemicals can be easily identified as the suds and foam that build as you shampoo your hair.

-Manufacturers want to hide the use of SLS from you at all costs.
-Below is a list of the variety of names these harsh chemicals can be hiding behind.
-Now go and check your bathroom and under the kitchen sink!
+Manufacturers want to hide the use of SLS from you at all costs and will use a variety of names (see below) in an attempt to disguise these harsh chemicals.
+Time to check your bathroom and under your kitchen sink!